w3f/polkadot-wiki/docs/maintain-guides-how-to-monitor-your-node.md

 left and mouse hover "+" then select `Import`.

 `Import via grafana.com` - It allows you to use a dashboard that someone else has created and made public.
-You can check what other dashboards available via [https://grafana.com/grafana/dashboards](https://grafana.com/grafana/dashboards).
+You can check what other dashboards are available via [https://grafana.com/grafana/dashboards](https://grafana.com/grafana/dashboards).
 In this guide, we use "My Polkadot Metrics", so input "12425" under the id field and click `Load`.